 To make them give our children markers, colored duct tape, stickers, and anything else they need.
 You can make it more fun, serving them lunch and dinner there.

 Jigsaw puzzles are an excellent way for children to entertain each other.
 Again, jigsaw games are appropriate for children of all ages with appropriate piece sizes and counts.
 But be prepared for mild to moderate bickering competitiveness.
 If you want to go beyond, explore games like “bugs in the kitchen,” “Doodle Quest, and Flashlights & Fireflies.

-6. Allow Them to Eat Cupcakes, Cookies, and Cakes.
+6. Allow Them to Cook Cupcakes, Cookies, and Cakes.

 Young kids are always excited to assist in the kitchen, and older ones can scour cookbooks or use their limited time to get a recipe or two to try out.
 Maybe a banana bread or sugar cookie.
 Let them be creative and adventurous as they can.

 It would be best to do this trick differently from the school sense.
 In your child’s downtime away from the classroom, help them order a book they can get lost in or two from an online store.
 You can also ask them to write a letter to their favorite aunt, grandmother, or a friend they are missing.

 8. Be Creative with What They Already Have.

 Probably, you have some toys or projects that your kid has not used in a while.
 Maybe a toy they got on their birthday, or one that has not been used for a long time.
 You can use that time to revive their memories and enjoy the moments.